-NORTH BERGEN, NJ – (January 24, 2018) Josh Hertzberg, Director of Business Operations for the International Longshoremen’s Association, AFL-CIO and a member of ILA Local 1804-1, now wears an additional hat: Mayor of Sparta, New Jersey.
+NORTH BERGEN, NJ – (January 24, 2018) Josh Hertzberg, Director of Business Operations for the International Longshoremen’s Association and a member of ILA Local 1804-1, now wears an additional hat: Mayor of Sparta, New Jersey.

 Earlier this month, Hertzberg was unanimously voted in by members of the Sparta Township Council to serve as Mayor of Sparta.
 The mayor of Sparta is chosen by the council each year from among its members and presides over council meetings, speaks on behalf of the council and township and signs documents of on the township’s behalf.
 Hertzberg is completing his first four-year term on the five-member Sparta Council and had previously served as Deputy mayor.